ctroein/octavvs/README.md

 This works on Windows and Linux but has been known to fail on some Mac OS X versions where icons may look broken and/or clicking on them may do nothing.

-In any case, the three scripts ``oct_preprocessing``, ``oct_mcr_als`` and ``oct_clustering`` should be possible to run straight from the command line.
+Regardless of whether the icons are created, the three scripts ``oct_preprocessing``, ``oct_mcr_als`` and ``oct_clustering`` should be possible to run straight from the console (Conda console or terminal window, as described above).

-The location of the OCTAVVS scripts will depend on your operating system and where you installed Conda / Python.
+The location of the OCTAVVS scripts will depend on where you installed Conda.
 Within the Conda directory, the files will be located in ``lib/python3.7/site-packages/octavvs`` but the scripts mentioned above will be in ``bin``.

 ## Test data